Nylon 11: Chemistry

 The chemical process of creating Nylon 11 begins with ricinoleic acid which makes up 85-90% of castor oil.
 Ricinoleic acid is first transesterified with methanol creating methyl ricinoleate, which is then cracked to create heptaldehyde and methyl undecylenate.
 These undergo hydrolysis to create methanol, which is re-used in the initial transesterification of ricinoleic acid, and undecylenic acid that is added on to hydrogen bromide.
 After hydrolysis, hydrogen bromide then undergoes nucleophilic substitution with ammonia to form 11-aminoundecanoic acid, which is polymerized into nylon 11.

 Properties

 As seen in the table below, Nylon 11 has lower values of density, flexural and Young's modulus, water absorption, as well as melting and glass transition temperatures.
 Nylon 11 is seen to have increased dimensional stability in the presence of moisture due to its low concentration of amides.
 Nylon 11 experiences 0.2-0.5% length variation and 1.9% weight variation after 25 weeks of submersion in water in comparison to 2.2-2.7% elongation variation and 9.5% weight variation for Nylon 6.

+When specially orientated into the δ' phase, Nylon 11 11 can exhibit piezoelectric properties.